Alternative Grading

 This CoP is open to all faculty members at UBC Okanagan.
 To join, please email electra.eleftheriadou@ubc.ca

 This CoP meets twice per term, in-person (SCI 331).
-The launch date will be announced in August (2025).
+The first meeting is scheduled for Thursday, October 2nd at 1:00pm in SCI 331.
 Subsequent dates will be scheduled based on the availability of the CoP members.

 Reading Circles Discuss chapters of some books: